Nostradamus/Mystic Horacio Villegas’ WW3 Predictions: World War 3 Starts On May 13, 2017, What’s India’s Role?

-If you’ve heard of WW3 predictions recently, you must be already aware of the significance of May 13, 2017.
+If you’ve heard of WW3 predictions recently, you must already be aware of the significance of May 13, 2017.
 You should know Mystic Horacio Villegas has predicted that World War 3 will start on that specific date.
 He is the same seer who successfully predicted about Donald Trump being the next U.S. president.
 Nostradamus, arguably the most celebrated soothsayer of all time, also predicted about a great war to take place this year.
 If WW3 really starts, what is going to be India’s role in the scenario?
 There is no doubt that India will play a critical role because of its military strength, political significance and geographical location.

 Now, Mystic Horacio Villegas was one of the very few people who correctly predicted Donald Trump’s successful campaign in the 2016 presidential election.
 In fact, the Catholic from Texas predicted about it in 2015.
 He also predicted that Trump would be the “illuminati king,” responsible for World War 3.
 His predictions are so true that it’s kind of scary.
 The mystic predicted long back that Trump would attack Syria, and it would create a direct conflict involving China, North Korea and Russia.
-He might have mentioned about India, because there is every possibility that India might not become one of the “front faces” of the conflict.
+He might have mentioned India because there is every possibility that India might not become one of the “front faces” of the conflict.
 Nevertheless, it is unlikely for India to play neutral in the situation, as it has different equations with China, North Korea, Russia and the United States.
 To know more about India’s role here, it is important to note about Nostradamus’ predictions for India.

 Kiren Rijiju, the present Minister of Home Affairs in India, earlier claimed that Nostradamus had predicted about Narendra Modi.
 Rijiju claimed that the French seer predicted about the present prime minister of India, whom people would not like much initially.
 However, he will change India’s “plight and direction,” Nostradamus said, according to Rijiju.
 The union minister also claimed that Modi, who got appointed as the Indian PM in 2014, would remain so until 2026.
 Rijiju’s claim comes from an interpretation of Nostradamus’ predictions for India, which says a leader will bring a “golden age” for India, as well as for the entire world.